-The Internal Revenue Service requires that you begin taking withdrawals from your qualified retirement accounts when you reach age 70½ or age 72, depending on when you were born.
+The Internal Revenue Service requires that you begin taking withdrawals from your qualified retirement accounts when you reach age 72.
 These withdrawals are referred to as required minimum distributions (RMDs).
-Accounts affected by this rule include IRAs, 401(k)s, 457 plans, and other tax-deferred retirement savings plans like TSPs, 403(b)s, TSAs, SEP IRAs, and SIMPLE IRAs.
+Accounts affected by this rule include traditional IRAs, 401(k)s, 457 plans, and other tax-deferred retirement savings plans like TSPs, 403(b)s, TSAs, SEP IRAs, and SIMPLE IRAs.

 Why Do Required Minimum Distributions Exist?

 Enforcing RMDs is the government's way of making sure the IRS receives taxes on the gains held within a retirement account.

-Account holders are therefore required to withdraw a minimum amount from their retirement funds—and pay tax on that money—each year after they reach a certain age.
-You must do so by April 1 of the year following the year in which you reach age 70½ or age 72, depending on your year of birth.
-Then you must continue taking RMDs annually by December 31.
+Account-holders are therefore required to withdraw a minimum amount from their retirement funds—and pay tax on that money—each year after they reach a certain age.
+You must do so by April 1 of the year following the year in which you reach age 72.
+After the first RMD, you must continue taking RMDs annually by December 31.

 When Must I Start Taking Required Minimum Distributions?

 Many taxpayers won't have to take their first RMDs until April 1 of the year after they reach age 72, but the rule wasn't always this generous.

-It was age 70½ prior to the passage of the Setting Up Every Community for Retirement Enhancement (SECURE) Act in December 2019.
-Those who turned age 70½ before Jan.
-1, 2020, are still required to take RMDs by April 1 of the year following the year in which they reached age 70½.
+It was age 70½ before the passage of the Setting Up Every Community for Retirement Enhancement (SECURE) Act in December 2019.
+Anyone who is covered by the old rules (those born before July 1, 1949) has already begun paying RMDs and must continue to do so.
 Everyone else can wait until April 1 of the year following the year in which they reach age 72.